The Einstellung Effect: Why Experts Lack Creativity And Problem Solving Skills

 2. Expertise leads to a large amount of automatic habit activation which is linked to tested protocols.

-3. Learning and training isn’t diverse enough to stumble-upon
+3. Learning and training isn’t diverse enough to stumble-upon new perspectives.

 4. Details in the utilization of cognitive structures pays the price of inhibiting related resources which do not predict an imagined solution.